 To learn more about Kenna’s creative approach to this year’s Bloom artwork, visit kennamoser.com.

 We so appreciate Kenna, for sharing your work with the Arts & Humanities Council and the community.
 Thank you to all who submitted images for the 2014 Bainbridge in Bloom poster art competition.

 Summer brings visitors to the Bainbridge in Bloom garden tour for an assortment of reasons.
 Some love getting an insider’s view of the exquisite, sometimes hidden spaces that make Bainbridge such a gem.
 Others are passionate gardeners who seek ideas and inspiration for planting and design.
 Still others grab a friend and make the trip to experience the joy and fun of a reliably high-caliber garden tour on a gorgeous July afternoon.

 What not all patrons realize is that Bainbridge in Bloom is also the nonprofit Arts & Humanities Council’s most important annual fundraiser.
-We use proceeds from the garden tour and from the Evening in Bloom dinner/auction for an array of purposes throughout the year:
+We use proceeds from the garden tour for an array of purposes throughout the year:

 - To engage young people in a full range of quality arts and humanities programs

 - To provide professional development, support, and recognition for members of our cultural community

 - To engage people beyond the island in the creative mélange that is Bainbridge